zbalkan/zbalkan.github.io/_posts/2025-07-13-technitium.md

 Based on existing logs, it is possible to build a custom dashboard that would be similar to Technitium DNS's dashboard, as a start.
 After that, it is up to your appetite.
 Below you can find the dashboard I have created.

-{% include gallery id="galleryDashboard" caption="DNS Dashboard" %}
+{% include gallery id="galleryDashboard" caption="Wazuh dashboard example inspired byTechnitium DNS Server dashboard" %}

 To fill in the dashboard, I created a tester application that creates DNS requests based on two lists: a benign and a malicious one.
 Using a statistical approach, the tester simulates an environment where there is a small amount of malicious traffic to catch.
 In this case, I picked the top N most popular websites as a benign domain list, while picking one of the feeds supported by Technitium to be my malicious domain source.
 In the end, it was possible to populate the dashboard you have seen above.